 If you are not present on social networking sites such as LinkedIn, Twitter, and Facebook, recruiters will never see you at all.
 That means you could miss out on job opportunities as a result.
 A Google search will show results for your name from these different social media sites, but, of course, if you haven't completed a profile, you are invisible to recruiters.

-You may be present on different social media sites, but if the information there is negative, you are in a worse position than if there were no information at all.
+You may be present on different social media sites, but if the information there is negative, you are in a worse position than if there was no information at all.
 A sloppy profile filled with typos is negative press for you.
-And, if you have responded with a comment to a video or article from a periodical with profanity or other negative information, this can show up on Google as well and hurt your professional image.
+And, if you have responded with a comment to a video or article with profanity or other negativity, this can show up on Google as well and hurt your professional image.

 - Google yourself to see what comes up.
 You need to see what recruiters will see when they search for you.
 That way you can make any needed adjustments to your online presence.